-There is one reason for why your Garageband songs are so quiet, and it has to do with a setting in Garageband’s ‘Preferences,’ within the ‘Advanced’ tab.
+There are a couple of reasons why Garageband songs can be too quiet.
+One has to do with a setting in Garageband’s ‘Settings,’ within the ‘Advanced’ tab.

 1) Open Garageband.